Creativity. Versatility. Adaptability.

-At Mount Mary, a fine art degree requires a minimum of 58 credits in arts courses.
-You also must complete the university’s core curriculum requirements listed in the fine art curriculum sheet (PDF).
+At Mount Mary, a studio art degree requires a minimum of 58 credits in arts courses and the completion of the university’s core curriculum requirements.
 During your senior year, you will create a web portfolio of your work, as well as participate in a senior art exhibition.

 Complete degree requirements and a listing of courses are available in the Undergraduate Bulletin (PDF).

-A fine art minor can help you broaden your artistic skills, learn multiple disciplines and increase your marketability in the workforce by learning creative and critical problem-solving skills.
+A studio art minor can help you broaden your artistic skills, learn multiple disciplines and increase your marketability in the workforce by learning creative and critical problem-solving skills.

-A fine art minor is available to any student not majoring in fine art.
+A studio art minor is available to any student not majoring in studio art.
 The minor requires a minimum of 24 credits.
 Download the curriculum sheet for more details on requirements and courses for this minor.

 Art Teacher Education Requirements